Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah, what's trending in religion?

-Matt's our religious reporter on our cool breakfast show.
+on our cool breakfast show.

-Hey, Matt, what's Trending in Religion this week?
+Hey, Matt, what's trending in religion this week?

-You're bad at your job on this breakfast show.
+bad at your job on this breakfast show.

 Oh man, I wasn't expecting that question.

-He wasn't expecting a question about religion.
+You wasn't expecting a question about religion.

-Oh he's religious segment.
+On his religious segment.

-My mind to confiscate your beer mate.
+I might have to confiscate your beer, mate.

 It's a bit much for the little fella.

-For those listening at home he's just going to be on the neck of his stubby.
+For those listening at home, he's just going to be on the neck of his stubby.

 I'm very proud of you.
+Good job.

-But what you don't know is that that's not beer, that's gin.
+Yeah, but what you don't know is that that's not beer, that's gin.

 They're like, that's not water, that's vodka.